Joe Dassin

-Joseph Ira Dassin (Note: The middle name, Ira, was chosen by his mother as a tribute to Ira Gershwin, whom she particularly liked.) (/fr/; November 5, 1938 – August 20, 1980) was an American–French singer-songwriter.
-In his career spanning sixteen years (1964–1980), he enjoyed numerous successes in France and the French-speaking world, as well as singing in languages other than French.
-He had a career in Finland, Greece, and Germany.
+Joseph Ira Dassin (November 5, 1938 – August 20, 1980) was an American singer-songwriter.
+He sang in multiple languages but found his greatest successes in France and the French-speaking world.
 In total, he sold nearly 25 million records worldwide.
-He was the son of film director Jules Dassin.

 Early life

-Dassin was born in Brooklyn, New York, to American film director Jules Dassin (1911–2008) and Béatrice Launer (1913–1994), a New York-born violinist, who after graduating from a Hebrew High School in the Bronx studied with the British violinist Harold Berkely at the Juilliard School of Music.
-Both of his parents were mostly of Ukrainian-Jewish extraction from Kamianets-Podilskyi, Sataniv and Buchach.
+Dassin was born in Brooklyn, New York City, to Jewish-American parents.
+His father was film director Jules Dassin and his mother was violinist Béatrice Launer, who studied at the Juilliard School.
+Both of his parents were mostly of Ukrainian-Jewish descent from Kamianets-Podilskyi, Sataniv and Buchach.

-Dassin lived in New York City and Los Angeles until his father fell victim to the Hollywood blacklist in 1950, at which time his family moved to Europe.
+Dassin lived in New York City and Los Angeles until his father was placed on the Hollywood blacklist in 1950, at which time his family moved to Europe.
 Between the ages of ten and fifteen Dassin changed schools eleven times.

-He studied at, among other places, the International School of Geneva and the Institut Le Rosey in Switzerland, and finished his secondary education in Grenoble.
-Dassin moved back to the United States, where he attended the University of Michigan in Ann Arbor, Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.
-He became a stepson of Greek actress, activist and Minister of Culture Melina Mercouri following his father's second marriage in 1966.
+Dassin returned to the United States to attend the University of Michigan, where he won a Hopwood Award for fiction in 1958.
+Dassin earned a bachelor's degree in 1961 and a Master of Arts degree in 1963.